-Nike To Investigate Mary Cain's Claims Of Abuse At Its Nike Oregon Project
+Nike To Investigate Runner Mary Cain's Claims Of Abuse At Its Oregon Project

 "I joined Nike because I wanted to be the best female athlete ever," Cain says in an opinion video produced by The New York Times.
 "Instead, I was emotionally and physically abused by a system designed by Alberto and endorsed by Nike."

 Cain, 23, shot to fame in 2012 as a blazingly fast New York teenager who shattered national records.
-She began training with Salazar full-time after finishing high school, skipping the NCAA track circuit altogether.
+She began training with Salazar full time after finishing high school, skipping the NCAA track circuit altogether.
 At the time, she was seen as a prodigy, a sure bet to win Olympic gold and set world records.
 In 2013, she won the International Athletic Foundation's Rising Star Award.

-But Cain says Salazar and other staff members constantly pressured her to lose weight — and that her health suffered dramatically as a result.
+But Cain says that Salazar and other staff members constantly pressured her to lose weight — and that her health suffered dramatically as a result.

 "When I first arrived, an all-male Nike staff became convinced that in order for me to get better, I had to become thinner and thinner and thinner," Cain says in the Times video.

-Cain says that mantra — and public shaming about her weight — led to a spiral of health problems known as relative energy deficiency in sport, or RED-S Syndrome.
-Also called the Female Athlete Triad, the condition is triggered when athletes take in too few calories to support their training.
+Cain says that mantra — and public shaming about her weight — led to a spiral of health problems known as relative energy deficiency in sport, or RED-S syndrome.
+Also called the female athlete triad, the condition is triggered when athletes take in too few calories to support their training.
 Next, they stop having menstrual periods — and lose vital bone density as a result.

 "I broke five different bones" because of RED-S, Cain says.

-Cain says that after a disappointing finish in a race in 2015, Salazar yelled at her in front of a large crowd, saying he could tell she had gained five pounds.
+Cain says that after a disappointing finish in a race in 2015, Salazar yelled at her in front of a large crowd, saying he could tell she had gained 5 pounds.

 "It was also that night that I told Alberto and our sports psych that I was cutting myself and they pretty much told me that they just wanted to go to bed," Cain said.
 Soon afterward, she says she decided to leave Salazar's program and return home to Bronxville, N.Y.